Morley Family papers

 Henry Tatnall Brown (1871-1938) was Vice-Chairman of the American Friends Service Committee and Chairman of the relief work in Spain.
 He was married to Mary Scattergood Brown, and had three sons.
 He and Christopher Morley were good friends for much of their lives.
 In this collection, he is sometimes referred to as "HTB."

 Felix Morley (1894–1982) was born in Haverford, Pennsylvania.
-Morley graduated from Haverford College in 1915, was awarded a Rhodes Scholarship to study at the University of Oxford, and he joined the American Red Cross as an ambulance driver during World War I. Morley married in 1917 and had four children.
-He worked at the Baltimore Sun and held editorship of the Washington Post 1933-1940.
+Morley graduated from Haverford College in 1915, was awarded a Rhodes Scholarship to study at the University of Oxford.
+He joined the American Red Cross as an ambulance driver during World War I. Morley married in 1917, and had four children.
+He worked at the Baltimore Sun and held editorship of the Washington Post, 1933-1940.
 Morley served as president of Haverford College, 1940-1945.
 Over the years, Morley produced a considerable body of writing: a half-dozen books, one novel, hundreds of political and literary essays and book reviews, editorials, and opinion pieces.
 His memoirs, For the Record, were published in 1979.
 In this collection, he is sometimes referred to as "FMM."

 Frank Vigor Morley (1899-1980) was the youngest son of Frank Morley and Lilian Janet Bird Morley.
 He graduated from Haverford College and studied at New College, Oxford as a Rhodes Scholar.
 While Morley shared his father's natural interest in mathematics, his greatest passions were literature and publishing.
 In addition to writing, Morley founded and directed Faber and Faber Publishers, for which he moved to London.
 Morley subsequently adopted England as his own country.
 A Sherlock Holmes enthusiast like his brother Christopher, Morley was also a member of the Baker Street Irregulars.
 In this collection, he is sometimes referred to as "FVM."